pruthiviraj71/ATLAS-Autoencoders/README.md

 ## Architecture

-The Architecture which was used for training is simple feed forward neural network with fully connected layers whose size for encoding goes from 4 to 200 to 20 to 3 and for decoding it goes all the way back to 4.
+The Architecture which was used for training is simple feed forward neural network with fully connected layers whose size for encoding goes from 4 -> 200 -> 20 -> 3 and for decoding it goes all the way back from 3 to 4 (3 -> 20 -> 200 -> 4).

 A representation of the architecture is shown below.